Katherine Theall, PhD

 15. Theall KP, Elifson KW, Sterk CE.
 Past and New Victimization among African American Female Drug Users Who Participated in an HIV-Reduction Intervention.
 Journal of Sex Research.
 2004; 41: 400-407.

-GCHB 7130 RESEARCH METHODS IN SOCIAL AND BEHAVIORAL SCIENCES
+GCHB 7130 EVIDENCE-BASED METHODS IN SOCIAL AND BEHAVIORAL SCIENCES

 GCHB 8760 SOCIAL DETERMINANTS OF HEALTH II: MEASUREMENT AND METHODS